rekognize/rekognize-api-client/README.md

 ## Exceptions

-There are 4 types of exceptions in `birdy` all subclasses of base `BirdyException` (which is never directly raised).
+There are 4 types of exceptions.

   - `TwitterClientError` raised for connection and access token retrieval errors
   - `TwitterApiError` raised when Twitter returns an error